Exact solution of Schr\"odinger equation with q-deformed quantum potentials using Nikiforov-Uvarov method: Introduction

-The paper is organized as follows, section $2$; we briefly review Nikiforov-Uvarov $(N-U)$ Mathematical method.
-In section $3$, by using this method, we obtain the energy eigenvalue and eigenfunction for real and complex cases of this potential.
-We investigate the PT-symmetric and non PT-symmetric of this potential in sect. $4$ and sect. $5$.
-In section $6$, we investigate the special cases of this potential and section $7$ devoted to conclusion.
+By means of the Nikiforov--Uvarov method, the solutions of the Dirac equation with spin and pseudospin symmetries for the trigonometric Scarf potential in $D$-dimensions are obtained by Falaye and Oyewumi (2011) \cite{FaO11}.
+In addition, Ikhdair and Sever (2012) (and the references therein) used the NU method to obtain the approximate analytical solutions of the Dirac equations with the reflectionless-type and Rosen--Morse potentials including the spin--orbit centrifugal (pseudo-centrifugal) term \cite{IkS12}.

+Very recently, Abdalla \emph{et al.} \cite{B35} derive analytical solutions of the Schr\"{o}dinger wave equation for some $q$-deformed potentials in terms of Heun functions.
+In this paper, our solve the one-dimensional Schr\"{o}dinger equation with the $q$-deformed quantum potential (i.e., the Woods--Saxon plus Rosen--Morse plus symmetrical double well potential) using the Nikiforov--Uvarov method.
+In addition, by extension, other interesting related results are obtained.

+The rest of the paper is organized as follows: in Section~2, the NU method is reviewed.
+In Section~3, the bound state solutions are obtained for real, complex, PT-symmetric and non PT-symmetric cases of this potential.
+Section~4 contains discussion on some special cases.
+The conclusion is given in Section~ 5.